jgerstmayr/EXUDYN/docs/RST/pythonUtilities/beams.rst

   | \ ``numberOfElements``\ : for discretization of line
   | \ ``cableTemplate``\ : a ObjectANCFCable2D object, containing the desired cable properties; cable length and node numbers are set automatically
   | \ ``massProportionalLoad``\ : a 3D list or np.array, containing the gravity vector or zero
-  | \ ``fixedConstraintsNode0``\ : a list of 4 binary values, indicating the coordinate contraints on the first node (x,y-position and x,y-slope)
+  | \ ``fixedConstraintsNode0``\ : a list of 4 binary values, indicating the coordinate contraints on the first node (x,y-position and x,y-slope); use None in order to apply no constraints
-  | \ ``fixedConstraintsNode1``\ : a list of 4 binary values, indicating the coordinate contraints on the last node (x,y-position and x,y-slope)
+  | \ ``fixedConstraintsNode1``\ : a list of 4 binary values, indicating the coordinate contraints on the last node (x,y-position and x,y-slope); use None in order to apply no constraints
   | \ ``nodeNumber0``\ : if set other than -1, this node number defines the node that shall be used at positionOfNode0
   | \ ``nodeNumber1``\ : if set other than -1, this node number defines the node that shall be used at positionOfNode1
 - | \ *output*\ :
-  | returns a list [cableNodeList, cableObjectList, loadList, cableNodePositionList, cableCoordinateConstraintList]
+  | returns a list containing created items [cableNodeList, cableObjectList, loadList, cableNodePositionList, cableCoordinateConstraintList]
+- | \ *notes*\ :
+  | use GenerateStraightBeam instead
 - | \ *example*\ :

 .. code-block:: python